Jānis Lapiņš and the first draft of the red, white and red flag of Latvia

 The park is located in the center of Valmiera.

-In 1914, eight enterprising residents of Valmiera decided to set up a park with a non-alcoholic buffet and a book table on the outskirts of the city at that time - that's how the history of the Bachelor Park began.
+In 1914, eight enterprising Valmiera residents decided to establish a park with a non-alcoholic buffet and a book table on the outskirts of the city at that time - thus began the history of the Vecpuiši Park.

-The construction of the park was interrupted by the First World War.
+The park's development work was interrupted by the First World War.

-Already at the beginning of the war, a hospital for wounded soldiers was set up in the hall of the pavilion.
-On the second floor of the building was the Valmiera Red Cross Committee, its central gift reception point and warehouse.
+Already at the beginning of the war, a hospital for wounded soldiers was established in the pavilion hall.
+The second floor of the building housed the Valmiera Red Cross Committee, its central donation reception point, and a warehouse.

-The history of the founding of the legendary Latvian rifle battalions is also connected with the Vecpuišu Park.
-On August 4 and 5, 1915, the commission for accepting volunteers worked in the park premises, and on August 6, the young soldiers were taken out for training.
-Also later, the boys of Valmiera and the surrounding area were taken out of here many times in military marches.
-Various cultural and charity events were also held in the park during the war, however, all the funds obtained from them were used to help the victims of the war.
+The history of the founding of the legendary Latvian rifle battalions is also connected with Vecpuiši Park.
+On August 4 and 5, 1915, a volunteer recruitment committee operated in the park, and on August 6, young soldiers were taken from here for training.
+Later, young men from Valmiera and the surrounding area were also taken from here many times as soldiers.
+During the war, various cultural and charity events were also held in the park, but all the funds raised were used to help those affected by the war.

-On November 18, 1918, the national flag was raised as the state flag for the first time in Valmiera and the anthem of the new country "God bless Latvia" was played for the first time.
+On November 18, 1918, the national flag was raised for the first time in Valmiera as the state flag and the new national anthem “God, Bless Latvia” was played for the first time.

-During the Second World War, there was an infirmary in the pavilion building of the Bachelor Park and archers were taken to the battles.
-During the Soviet occupation, on August 12, 1940, by the decision of the Valmiera city board, the park was renamed Komjaunatnes park.
+During World War II, the pavilion building of the Vecpuiši Park housed a hospital and riflemen were taken to battle.
+During the Soviet occupation, on August 12, 1940, by decision of the Valmiera City Board, the park was renamed Komsomol Park.

-After the Second World War, the pavilion built by architect Freiberg was used both as a cultural center (until 1966) and as a sports school.
-At the end of the nineties (1998) the Vecpišu Park pavilion started to get busy again.
+After World War II, the pavilion, designed by architect Freibergs, was used both as a cultural center (until 1966) and as a sports school.
+In the late nineties (1998), the pavilion in the Bachelor Park began to be active again.